Yord/shargs/README.md

 1. A `stages` object that takes [parser stages](#command-line-parsers) and defines what transformations should be applied in which order.
-2. An optional `substages` object that defines subcommand-specific parser stages.
+2. An optional `substages` object that defines subcommand-specific `opts` parser stages.

 #### `stages`